erbertandgerberts/maps_delivery/README.md

 #### Method 2: Copy/Paste
 - Goto GitHub.com and signin
-- Goto 'erbertandgerberts > mapsdelivery' and click on the desired map file.
+- SELECT: Goto 'erbertandgerberts > mapsdelivery' and click on the desired map file.
-- With the map open and visible, click the 'Raw' button.
+- COPY: With the map open and visible, click the 'Raw' button.
 This will display the Json code.
 Select All and copy.
 - Go back to GeoJson.io and in the right sidebar 'select all' and paste.
 - The map will now show up, ready to edit.